Russian activist who researched Stalin-era purges sentenced

 In view of the gravity of the accusations, the unexpectedly soft verdict appears to reflect the controversy surrounding the charges and international criticism of the case.

-The widely respected Memorial human rights group, for which Dmitriyev worked, and other rights organizations have dismissed the charges against him as revenge for his efforts to expose Soviet dictator Josef Stalin’s crimes.
+The widely respected Memorial human rights group, for which Dmitriyev worked, said in a statement that the sentence reflected the complete lack of evidence against him.

+Memorial and other rights organizations have dismissed the charges against him as revenge for his efforts to expose Soviet dictator Josef Stalin’s crimes.

 In the late 1990s, Dmitriyev, a self-taught ethnographer who led the Memorial’s branch in Karelia, discovered a mass grave in the woods that was full of skulls with holes in them.
 During the next two decades, he worked relentlessly to research and document Stalin-era political purges in the region.